rknuus/INCode/README.md

 #### Export
 After the export function of the diagram configuration window you should see the export output in the console.

-You can copy the content into a file and then the following command:
+Finally you can convert the exported file to a PNG image with the following command: `plantuml <file>`.
-`plantuml <file>`

 After that the UML diagram should be generated as `<file>.png`.